pixelsandcode/waker/README.md

 - Copy `core/configs/waker.yml.original` to `core/configs/waker.yml`

 Now you can edit the new files to configure your server.

+There is a file named `.gitignore.original` which includes recommended `.gitignore` file content.
+Use can use or ignore it.

 ### Add new database configuration
 Databases should be added to `defaults.databases` on `core/configs/config.yml`.
 For example: